Briton Ferry: Government and politics

-Briton Ferry had its Urban District Council from 1895 to 1922, when it formed part of Aberavon Parliamentary Constituency.
+Briton Ferry had an urban district council from 1895 to 1922, when it formed part of Aberavon parliamentary constituency.
 The growth of the town's metals industries at that time was accompanied by the growth of independent working-class representation and strong socialist, internationalist, and pacifist traditions.
 Prominent Independent Labour Party representatives were Councillor Joe Branch, Ivor O. Thomas and Ivor H. Thomas, the founder of the South Wales branch of the National Council for Civil Liberties.
 Branch was the first chair of the constituency Labour Party.
 Ramsay MacDonald was associated with the tradition and represented the town as MP within the Aberavon constituency.
 He became the leader of the opposition in 1922 and became Prime Minister in 1924.
 His constituency office was at Chequers in Briton Ferry.
-Many speakers visited the town at that time, including Bertrand Russell, Norman Angell, Keir Hardie, Ernest Bevin, Thomas Mann, E. D. Morel, Charlotte Despard, Emmeline, and Sylvia Pankhurst.
+Many speakers visited the town at that time, including Bertrand Russell, Norman Angell, Keir Hardie, Ernest Bevin, Thomas Mann, E. D. Morel, Charlotte Despard, Emmeline Pankhurst, and Sylvia Pankhurst.
 For mainly political reasons, thirty-seven of the town's residents were imprisoned during World War I for opposing conscription.
 Along with seventy objectors from Aberavon and district, these communities provided the country's strongest opposition to the war, despite the town's loss of 120 soldiers' lives during World War I. The town had the distinction of providing Parliament with four MPs during 1955: Dai L. Mort, Ivor O. Thomas, Raymond Gower and Ronald Rees.

 The town is currently in the parliamentary constituency of Aberafan Maesteg, having been in Neath constituency from 1945 until 1983.
 The current MP is Stephen Kinnock, while the current Senedd Member is David Rees along with four regional members for South Wales West.
 The town encompasses the electoral wards of Briton Ferry East and Briton Ferry West.
 Today, the Town Council consists of twelve members and meets monthly in the Council Chamber at the Community Resource Centre, the community-managed library.